perliedman/tiled-maps/README.md

 A problem with this approach is that while increasing the scale, the image size quickly grows to sizes that become unwieldy to handle with current technology, if all zoom levels should cover the same geographic area.

-As an example, Google Maps cover the whole world in one single 256×256 image at its outermost zoom level.
+As an example, Google Maps cover the whole world in one single 256×256 pixel image at its outermost zoom level.
 At the 20th zoom level, the size has grown to 134 million by 134 million pixels, an image that even assuming some pretty good compression would be about 25 terrabytes in size.
 Needless to say, no consumer grade computer can handle such an image, not to mention the time and bandwidth required to download it from the internet.

 ### Tiling